To Commune “to come together”

 What is Community?

-During this time one of my best friends in youth group decided to attempt to take his own life.
+During this time one of my best friends in the youth group decided to attempt to take his own life.
 Thankfully he was not successful.
-It was quite the gongshow, that I wonder what would have changed if their was more teaching and training in mental health within our church community?
+It was quite the gong show, and I wonder what would have changed if there was more teaching and training in mental health within our church community.